 Circuit breakers – taking the fuse concept further

-Circuit breakers will also switch themselves off in the event of an electrical short.
-Shorts can be caused by leaving equipment running for excessive periods of time, like constantly leaving a ceiling fan on.
-The heat generated by the fan can cause parts of it to fail, and potentially lead to fires within the home.
+Circuit breakers also switch themselves off in the event of an electric short.
+Many shorts are caused by people leaving equipment running for excessive periods of time.
+One common example would be leaving a ceiling fan on constantly.
+The heat generated by the fan can easily cause parts of it to fail, which can lead the circuit to trip and potentially cause fires within the home.

 Safety switches – saving lives across Australia

 Fuses and circuit breakers are two powerful items of defence against electrical disasters; but when it comes to protecting the people living in a home, safety switches are widely considered to be the best option.
 Safety switches are formally referred to as residual current devices (or RCDs) and are now mandatory in all new homes across Australia.

 Safety switches work in a way that’s totally unique from fuses and circuit breakers.
 They are the best way to help keep people in your home safe from electrocution.
 Safety switches’ unique operation allows them to protect homeowners, residents, and visitors from electrocution within the home.